gresockj/bbende.github.com/_posts/2016-08-31-apache-nifi-1.0.0-kerberos-authentication.md

     ./bin/nifi.sh start

-### Single Sign On
+### Kerberos Login

 There are two ways we can authenticate to NiFi using Kerberos:

-* *Single Sign On* - NiFi presents a login screen and authenticates the user against the KDC
+* *Kerberos Login* - NiFi presents a login screen and authenticates the user against the KDC
 * *SPNEGO* - A ticket that was established outside of NiFi is forwarded to NiFi through the browser

 If we navigate to NiFi in our browser at [https://nifi.apache.org:9445/nifi](https://nifi.apache.org:9445/nifi), assuming